dry-com/kozel/playgrounds/Solana-Deposit-All-to-Exchange/README.md

-# Solana Deposit All to Exchanges
+# Solana Deposit All tokens to Exchanges

 Just import this playground into Kozel and collect all tokens such as USDC